 - Got piles of fallen leaves in your flowerbeds?
 You might need to use a rake or blower to move those leaves onto your lawn before you mulch or mow.
 If you end up with too much mulched material in piles on the lawn, put it right back onto those flowerbeds, in garden areas or around trees and shrubs.

-- Mulching is a great way to reduce, reuse and recycle at one time, and with less effort than bagging leaves.
+- mm dating app is a great way to reduce, reuse and recycle at one time, and with less effort than bagging leaves.

 Click “DO IT FOR ME” to request a FREE quote.